-The accounting policies of the reportable segments are the same as the Group's accounting policies described in Note 2.
+The accounting policies of the reportable segments are the same as the Group's accounting policies described in Note 2 to the financial statements.
 Segment profit represents the profit earned by each segment without allocation of central administrative costs, share of profit of a joint venture, finance costs, and income tax expense or credit.
-Share of (losses)/profits of an associates are included in property investment segment in accordance with its business activities.
+Share of (loss)/ profit of associates were included in property investment segment in accordance with its business activities.
 This is the measure reported to Mr. Lock Wai Han, the Executive Director and Chief Executive Officer of the Company, being the chief operating decision maker for the purposes of resource allocation and assessment of segment performance.